Joy-Anna Duggar And Austin Forsyth Engaged In Family Work As They Gear Up For Wedding And Getting Pregnant

 Not much has been revealed of Joy-Anna and Austin Forsyth’s engagement or courtship.
 The only thing that her fans are sure of is that she and her husband-to-be are heavily chaperoned by her parents as she is still quite young.
 For Austin’s birthday celebration, Jim Bob and Michelle Duggar came out on a date with their daughter, making sure that nothing funny happened on the date.

-“Happy 23rd Birthday, Austin!”
-The Duggars wrote on Facebook.
 “We had a great time going on our double date with you and Joy this weekend!
 We are loving the time we are getting to spend with you as you and Joy court, and we are so excited to see what the Lord has in-store for you and our sweet Joy!”

 The timing of Joy and Austin’s courtship and engagement announcement has not been most ideal.
-While many of her sisters, like Jinger, Jill and Jessa, managed to snag the spotlight just for themselves with their big news, Joy-Anna’s have been shrouded in other big events in her family.
+While many of her sisters, like Jinger, Jill, and Jessa, managed to snag the spotlight just for themselves with their big news, Joy-Anna’s have been shrouded in other big events in her family.

 For example, Joy-Anna and Austin Forsyth announced that they were courting just a day after Jinger’s wedding.
 Considering how Jinger and Jeremy’s wedding was the most well attended out of all Duggar events, Joy did not get to have the news outlets focused on her good news.

 Also, when she announced that she is engaged to Austin, after a short courting period, it was again overshadowed by other things going on in her family.
-Josh Duggar announced that his wife Anna was pregnant with his fifth child, her other brother Joseph Duggar started his first courtship with Kendra Caldwell and her sister Jessa Seewald gave birth to her second baby boy.
+Josh Duggar announced that his wife Anna was pregnant with his fifth child, her other brother Joseph Duggar started his first courtship with Kendra Caldwell, and her sister Jessa Seewald gave birth to her second baby boy.

 Let’s hope that Joy-Anna’s October wedding will give her the amount of attention she was robbed!